ThanhDucPham/CarND-Vehicle-Detection/writeup.md

 It takes 26.57 Seconds to train the classifier.
 I finally got a test accuracy of 99.1%.

+I tried to use the function [GridSearchCV](http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html) to look for the best C paramenter, but the accuracy did not improve significatively.

+I tested also the [MLPClassifier](http://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPClassifier.html).
+The accuracy improved a little (99.3%) but the prediction time was slower.
+Since the performance in accuracy was similar, I decided to use the SVM, that has a faster prediction time.

 ### Sliding Window Search